mdevanulhasan/Awesome-jQuery-Plugins-Demo/index.md

-# :octocat: Welcome to My GitHub Pages.
+# Welcome to My GitHub Pages.

-## :sparkles: This plugins demo is only use for educational purpose...!
+## This plugins demo is only use for educational purpose...!

 ### Where we can use ?